Bell Aliant agrees to lease network to close Ontera deal

-TORONTO Bell Aliant Inc BA.TO, a regional telecom company in eastern Canada, agreed to lease access to part of its landline network to rival Bragg Communications Inc [BCOMU.UL] in order to win approval for an acquisition, the country's competition watchdog said on Wednesday.
+TORONTO Oct 1 Bell Aliant Inc, a regional telecom company in eastern Canada, agreed to lease access to part of its landline network to rival Bragg Communications Inc in order to win approval for an acquisition, the country's competition watchdog said on Wednesday.

 Bell Aliant agreed to a 20-year lease with Bragg's Eastlink covering much of the remote footprint of O.N.
 Tel Inc, known as Ontera, the federal Competition Bureau said in a statement.